niess/jsmn-tea/README.md

 use `JSMN_TEA_MODE_DUP` in order to work with a copy.
 In the first mode, the file content is never altered though.

-In addition, the `jsmn_tea_create` function takes two more arguments allowing for some automated error handling.
+In addition, the `jsmn_tea_create` function takes one more arguments allowing for some automated error handling.
 More detail on this is provided hereafter.